Is Paris Expensive?

 If you have that kind of budget for Paris, use private transportation from the airport to the hotel, book one of the 5-star hotels in the city for your stay, eat in the Michelin-star restaurants, and book private guides for the best museums in Paris.

-And if you book all these through my links, you will contribute to our stock of French wine at no extra cost to you, so cheers! 🙂
+And if you book all these through my links, you will contribute to keeping this blog alive (and perhaps a bottle of wine) at no extra cost to you, so cheers! 🙂